drduh/macOS-Security-and-Privacy-Guide/README.md

 ## Firewall

-There are several types of firewalls available for macOS which should be enabled.
+There are several types of firewalls available for macOS.

 ### Application layer firewall